AlexandrZhezheria/airport_api/README.md

 password = 1ghbkerb1
 ```

-or register you own user via /api/users/ and get access token
+or register your own user via /api/users/ and get access token